goyalmegha361/Case-Studies/Machine Learning/Insight Generation/Investment Analysis/ReadMe.md

 2. Where did we get the data from?

-We have taken real investment data from crunchbase.com, so the insights you get may be incredibly useful.
-For this assignment, we have divided the data into the following files:
+This is real investment data from crunchbase.com, divided the data into the following files:
 - companies.txt
 - mapping.csv
 - rounds.csv